alercah/rado/design.md

    ALttP, a player can check the item at the Lumberjack Cave with no requirements, even though defeating Agahnim and the Pegasus Boots are required to collect it.*
+1. It should be possible to require links between locations to be randomized in tandem. *Example: In ALttPR's Entrance Randomizer, some modes randomize multi-entrance caves/buildings only amongst themselves, to preserve overworld connectivity.*
+1. It should be possible, when links are randomized, to account for states that are set in certain areas that might normally be described as requirements.
+   *Example: In ALttPR's Entrance Randomizer, some modes allow randomizing Light and Dark World entrances interchangeably.
+Link is only a bunny when entering from the Dark World, so while normally the Moon Pearl can be described as a requirement on all DW locations, the bunny state needs to be much more explicitly tracked in these variations, especially given the increased variety of potential applications for the superbunny glitch.*

 ### Placements